CoreyRusher/Evasive-Maneuvers-Game/README.md

 ## Short Description of gameplay

-Your objective is to destroy enemy forces surrounding you.
-In the process, you must avoid projectiles from every direction.
+Your objective is to survive.
+In the process, you must avoid projectiles from every direction and destroy hostiles.
 There are three stages to complete.
 Good luck.

 ## Win Condition